SimilisTools/mediawiki-SourcePermission/README.md

 mediawiki-SourcePermission
 ==========================

-MediaWiki extension for disable source access to wikitext pages
+MediaWiki extension for disabling source access to wikitext pages